LibCrowds/pybossa-lc/README.md

 Key features:

 - Analyses task run data and stores final results as Web Annotations
-- Serves annotations according to the Web Annotations protocol
 - Defines a templating system for configuring and generating projects
 - Enables the creation of projects with parent-child relationships
 - Replaces default PYBOSSA emails with custom templates